AdamTomaja/dev-toolkit/README.md

 * group - string - if set, the preset will be displayed in group, can be any string
 * presets - list of preset names or maps of compound presets - if set, preset will be interpreted as compound.
 That means all presets from the list.

-## Child preset
+## Child preset in compound one
 * preset - string - name of preset
-* ignorable - boolean - if set to true, this preset can exit with status different than 0 and compound preset will be continued
+* ignorable - boolean - if set to true, this preset can exit with status different than 0 and compound preset will be continued.
+Example in examples/compound.json

 will be executed